bipul724/price-tracker/docs/prd.md

 Acceptance criteria:

 - The system uses an external scheduler or scheduled function rather than depending on an always-running in-process timer.
-- A scheduler-triggered run is safe to retry.
+- A scheduler-triggered run is safe to retry: runs are keyed by their 2-hour UTC slot (`run_key`), so a duplicate trigger is a no-op.
 - A single target is not concurrently scraped twice by overlapping runs.
 - One target failing does not prevent the remaining targets from being processed.

 ### FR-05 Scraper Reliability

-The scraper shall use lightweight HTTP fetching and HTML parsing where sufficient, and Playwright only when JavaScript rendering is genuinely required.
+The scraper shall use lightweight HTTP where the store exposes the data (catalog, options, UI manifest) and Playwright only for price and stock, which the store reveals only after a browser-side challenge and mouse-hover check.

 Acceptance criteria:

-- Explicit request timeouts are configured.
+- Explicit HTTP, navigation and price-ready timeouts are configured.
-- Recoverable failures are retried with bounded exponential backoff.
+- Transient failures and page shifts are retried with bounded exponential backoff (max 3 attempts).
-- Non-recoverable failures terminate the target attempt cleanly.
+- Permanent failures (product gone, option no longer offered) fail immediately and cleanly.
-- Dynamic content is given an explicit wait strategy rather than relying on arbitrary long sleeps.
+- Dynamic content uses condition-based waits (price visible and not pending), not arbitrary sleeps.
+- Selectors come from the store's UI manifest on each run, never hard-coded rotating class names.
+- The hidden decoy price element is never used.
 - Extraction validates required fields before a successful history row is committed.
-- A scraper parser mismatch results in failure, not guessed data.
+- A parser mismatch that persists across all attempts results in a `failed` attempt (`STRUCTURE_CHANGED`), not guessed data.

 ### FR-06 Price and Stock History